My Extended Death

 My forelimbs became tattooed with puncture marks as I would bite back my procreative urgings.
 If the cravings grew too strong for either of us, we would hide in the quiet recesses near our work areas.
 For Kelile, this meant the transit stores far above, where the old hospital was beginning to be packaged up before shifting far below.
 For myself, I had plenty of dark recesses where I worked to burrow out the last chambers of the hospital that I had designed in my most recent scribehood.
 It was there that I hatched my plan for the coming fight.

-When we did meet, Kelile and I would sit face-to-face in silence or deep in discussion about the meaning of the attack from above, the metamorphosis of Sentwalikwanza back to scribehood, Sentwalipili-pya’s progress through workerhood, or the blight one summer in the fungus farms that led to three whole caverns put to the flame.
+When we did meet, Kelile and I would sit face-to-face in silence or deep in discussion about the meaning of the attack from above, the metamorphosis of Sentwalinzwan back to scribehood, Sentwalinpili-pya’s progress through workerhood, or the blight one summer in the fungus farms that led to three whole caverns put to the flame.
 We even recited the poetry we had written as scribes, although that grew too melancholy as the fragile beauty we had once described in such clever and hopeful words felt more doomed, and less comprehensible, with each passing day.

-None of this mattered so long as we were together and the crimson along our flanks – that most erotic of sights where the thick rolls of tough black skin on the thorax carapace ends in a puckered ridge cresting sunken lines of fire that are the rutting stripes, soft skin beckoning for the touch of a love dart and oh, my darts ache for soft red skin to pierce…
+None of this mattered so long as we were together and the crimson along our flanks – that most erotic of sights where the thick rolls of tough black skin on the thorax carapace ends in a puckered ridge cresting sunken lines of fire that are the rutting stripes, soft skin beckoning for the touch of a love dart, and oh, my darts ache for soft red skin to pierce…

 Your devices numb the blood and banish the natural cycles of our species.
 You seek to better the design the gods fashioned for us, but all you achieve is waking death.